greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DELETE.html.md

 The `RETURNING` clause is not supported when deleting from append-optimized tables.

-XXX The `WHERE CURRENT OF` clause is not supported with replicated tables.
+The `WHERE CURRENT OF` clause is not supported with replicated tables.

 Greenplum Database lets you reference columns of other tables in the `WHERE` condition by specifying the other tables in the `USING` clause.
 For example, to delete all films produced by a given producer, one can run: